tim-roberts1/tva/website/docs/development/getting-started/migration.md

 ### Step 2 - Create

 Since PD is a headless library (i.e., not a component library), you will (and should) create a new Button component in your project.
-This will allow you to have full control of what matters while PD controls the "small things" (styles and accessiblity).
+This will allow you to have full control of your implementation while PD provides the styles and accessibility.

 :::tip
 It is considered a React/Component library best practice to create Button components with a **specific purpose**.
 An example would be to create an "EditButton" or "PrimaryButton".
 This helps you to create components that will contain less props which will have better performance and scale easier. **This design by nature will have less risk of bugs and code impact.**